The Pantheon stands as the most complete Roman structure on earth, having survived 20 centuries of plunder, pillage, and invasion.

 Pantheon Visitor information

-After the Mass of Pentecost (50th day after Easter) is celebrated, firemen climb to the top of the dome to drop rose petals from the oculus.
+One special event that you may enjoy if you visit Rome in the spring is the celebration of the Mass of Pentecost (50th day after Easter).
+In a feature of the event, firemen climb to the top of the dome to drop rose petals from the oculus.
 If you get there early (hours before the mass) you may be able to find a few inches of floor space from which to observe this extremely popular event.

 How to Experience the Pantheon

-The restaurants are mostly mediocre, but the view and atmosphere is unparalleled.
-To experience good solid Roman food at a good restaurant close by, I recommend Armando al Pantheon, in a small alleyway to the right of the Pantheon as you're facing it.
-(Salita de' Crescenzi, 31; Tel: (06) 688-03034.)
-Best coffee at the Tazza d’Oro nearby.
+The restaurants are mostly mediocre, but the view and atmosphere are unparalleled.
+To experience good solid Roman food at a good restaurant close by, try Armando al Pantheon, in a small alleyway to the right of the Pantheon as you're facing it.
+The best coffee at the Tazza d’Oro nearby.